-Executive coaching emerged for leaders to have a method for making better decisions and using resources more effectively.
-Competition reigns in the business world, between organizations and within them.
-A premium is placed on performance.
-Soon after its introduction in the mid-1990s, executive coaching spread with incredible speed.1 Once people in business realized the immense return on investment of working with a coach, coaching became a way for leaders to leverage increased mindfulness in decision making, the power of a vibrant working culture, and the benefit of improved professional and personal relationships.2 Simply put: people who worked with coaches performed better.
-And in the hyper-competitive world of business, people will look to leverage any edge possible.
-Executive coaching continues to offer that edge to leaders and organizations.
+Life coaching emerged for people to have a method for making better decisions and using resources more effectively.
+Soon after its introduction in the mid-1980s, life coaching spread with incredible speed.
+Once people realized the immense return on investment of working with a coach, coaching became a way for people to leverage increased mindfulness in decision making, the power of a vibrant working culture, and the benefit of improved professional and personal relationships.
+Simply put: people who worked with coaches performed better.